 A person living with AS may not be able to prevent all flare-ups.

-AS flare-ups can cause a variety of symptoms when they first occur.
-They can also persist for a period of time after.
+AS flare-ups can cause various symptoms when they first occur.
+They can also persist for a more extended period.

 Flare-ups can involve both physical symptoms, such as pain in the lower back and fatigue, as well as mental health symptoms, such as depression or anxiety.